adonisv79/swish-protocol/README.md

 ```

 ## Building source
 Just run 'tsc' and it will build the entire distributable Javascript and description files (*.d.ts) into the 'dist/src' folder.
 This will also build the dev testing output into 'dist/tools'.
-Nothe that when this is published ('npm publish .'), only the files in 'dist/src' is included.
+Note that when this is published ('npm publish .'), only the files in 'dist/src' is included.

 ## Running test server and client
 After building, you can run the scripts in package json to test the server and client communications (files found in 'dist/tools')